Historical Review of the United Church of Christ of California 1866 – 2025

 1999 – In July, Peter Becker resigned to return to Germany.

 2001 – The 135th anniversary of the church was celebrated.
-Edith Guffey, Association General Minister of UCC was guest speaker.
+Edith Guffey, Association General Minister of UCC, was the guest speaker.

 On August 8, Rev. Collette R. Jones accepted the call to be Associate Pastor of the church.
 She was installed on November 17.

 2004 – On January 18, the church dedicated its new building.
 Rev. Robert Koch was the guest speaker for the day.
 The completed building is connected to and joins the main church and the educational building.
-The project included Friendship Hall, a new kitchen facility, a number of Sunday School rooms, library, meeting room and several storage areas.
-It also included a complete renovation of the educational building, providing for new church offices, restroom facilities and a remodeled foyer.
+The project included Friendship Hall, a new kitchen facility, a number of Sunday School rooms, a library, a meeting room, and several storage areas.
+It also included a complete renovation of the educational building, providing for new church offices, restroom facilities, and a remodeled foyer.
 The approximate cost was $1,000,000.

 The church celebrated its 140th anniversary.

-2008 – Rev. Hammonds was installed March 2 as the church’s 8th pastor.
+2008 – Rev. Hammonds was installed on March 2 as the church’s 8th pastor.

-2010 – New hymnals “Hymns for a Pilgrim People” were purchased by the Memorial Fund, individuals, and a gift by the family of Mrs. Ethel Seyfert.
+2010 – New hymnals, “Hymns for a Pilgrim People,” were purchased by the Memorial Fund, individuals, and a gift from the family of Mrs. Ethel Seyfert.
 These hymnals replaced those (The Hymnal) that had been used since 1939.

 Rev. Jeffery Hammonds announced his retirement.